open-component-model/ocm/docs/reference/ocm_add_resources.md

 - Input type <code>spiff</code>

-  The path must denote a [spiff](https://github.com/mandelsoft/spiff) template relative the the resources file.
+  The path must denote a [spiff](https://github.com/mandelsoft/spiff) template relative the resources file.
   The content is compressed if the <code>compress</code> field is set to <code>true</code>.